 On the basis of the Hebrew Scriptures, Jesus pointed out that a man and his wife became “one flesh,” and then added: “What God has yoked together let no man put apart.”
 (Matt.
 19:5, 6) Now, in homosexual acts the sex organs are used in an unnatural way, in a way for which they were never purposed.
 Two persons of the same sex are not complements of each other, as Adam and Eve were.
 They could never become “one flesh” in order to procreate.
 It might be added, in the case of human copulation with a beast, two different kinds of flesh are involved.

-In the Christian Greek Scriptures, porneia (“sexual immorality”) has only one meaning but three different references.
-By following the way from the narrow definition in 1972 to the wide definition in 2019 the quotations, we may learn something about Jehovah’s thoughts.
+As I have shown above, in the Christian Greek Scriptures, porneia (“sexual immorality”) has the only meaning of “sexual intercourse” but three different references.
+By following the way from the narrow definition in 1972 to the wide definition in the 2019 quotations, we may learn something about Jehovah’s thoughts.

 Porneia and the procreation of children